-Clinical Servcies Director of Optical Express, Stephan Hannan, says there are a few risk factors to consider:
+Clinical Services Director at Optical Express, Stephen Hannan, says there are a few risk factors to consider.

 "When pregnant, a woman's body goes through significant changes that can affect the eyes.
 Fluctuating changes in hormones, metabolism, fluid retention, and blood circulation can all cause changes to your vision (or in a very small number of cases, get better).
 The onset of gestational diabetes can also cause changes to the eyes.
 Continuously shifting blood sugar levels can cause the lens of the eye to swell and can result in blurred vision."

-He added that there was no way of knowing of any changes to the eyes will be temporary or remain the same after given birth, so it would be best to wait a year or so afterwards.
+He added that there was no way of knowing if any changes to the eyes will be temporary or remain the same after giving birth, so it would be best to wait a year or so afterwards.

-"This will allow hormones to return to their pre-pregnancy levels and you'll be able to gauge whether any changes that affected you during pregnancy linger."
+"This will allow hormones to return to their pre-pregnancy linger."